topoteretes/cognee-starter/README.md

 # Cognee Starter Kit
-Welcome to the cognee Starter Repo!
+Welcome to the <a href="https://github.com/topoteretes/cognee">cognee</a> Starter Repo!
 This repository is designed to help you get started quickly by providing a structured dataset and pre-built data pipelines using cognee to build powerful knowledge graphs.

 You can use this repo to ingest, process, and visualize data in minutes.